Siege of Jerez (1261)

 The siege of Jerez by King Alfonso X of Castile took place in 1261 (in A.H.
-659 [6 December 1260–25 November 1261], according to Ibn ʿIdhārī), probably in the late spring or early summer.
+659 [6 December 1260–25 November 1261], according to Ibn ʿIdhārī), presumably in the late spring or early summer.
 It resulted in the incorporation of Jerez de la Frontera into the Crown of Castile.

+The Siege

 At the time of the siege, Jerez was one of several autonomous Muslim enclaves left over after the collapse of Ibn Hud's principality and the successful reconquista campaigns of Alfonso's father, Ferdinand III.
 Besides the large kingdoms of Granada, Murcia and Niebla, several small city-states had maintained a precarious independence.
 At the time of its conquest, Jerez was ruled by Ibn Abit, whom Castilian sources call Abén Habit and style señor (lord) of Jerez.

 Shortly after Alfonso succeeded his father in 1252, several of the autonomous towns—Arcos, Jerez, Lebrija, Medina Sidonia and Vejer—that had submitted to Ferdinand and agreed to pay tribute after the fall of Seville in 1248, refused to continue payments to Alfonso.
 By 1253, Alfonso had forced Jerez to resume tribute and his brother Henry had forced Arcos and Lebrija to surrender.
 Alfonso refused, however, to honour their father's promise of a vast southern lordship for Henry.
 His brother rebelled, tried to conquer Niebla, was defeated by Nuño González de Lara near Lebrija in 1255 and went into exile.

 In late 1260, Alfonso X summoned the cortes to meet at Seville to advise "concerning the affair of Africa" (fecho de África), that is, the next step in the planned African crusade after the failed crusade of Salé (1260).
 According to the Chronicle of Alfonso X, which erroneously compresses the events of 1253 and 1261 into the year 1255, the king told the assembly that he desired "to serve God by doing harm to the Moors [and] to seize their lands, especially those near the city of Seville."
 He then asked the assembly whether he should first attack Niebla or Jerez.
 The latter was chosen because of its strategic importance to the landward defence of the newly developed port of El Puerto de Santa María.
 It is probable that the cortes authorised a tax to pay for both the campaign against Jerez and the one to follow against Niebla, since Alfonso was still collecting arrears fifteen years later.